KamitaniLab/InterSiteNeuralCodeConversion/README.md

 ### Download Data

 To use this project, you'll need to download and organize the required data:
-- Download the brain data from [Figshare](https://figshare.com/articles/dataset/Inter-individual_deep_image_reconstruction/17985578) and organize the data appropriately.
+- Download the brain data from [Figshare](https://figshare.com/articles/dataset/Inter-individual_deep_image_reconstruction/17985578).
+- Download the DNN features of stimuli from Figshare (currently uploading to Figshare)

 Alternatively, you can use the following commands to download specific data directly:
  ```sh